 Your doctor will probably refer you to a physical therapist.
-He may come to your home for regular visits.
-He may give you exercises to work on between sessions that help you improve your range of motion in the new joint.
+They may come to your home for regular visits.
+They may give you exercises to work on between sessions that help you improve your range of motion in the new joint.

 You may also go to a physical therapy center to continue your rehab.
 Here you can work with a therapist as well as do exercises on your own.

 Some rehab can also be informal -- exercises and movement you do by yourself.
 For example, when you have hip replacement surgery, every time you sit down and stand up you're working on your joint's range of motion.
 This is can keep the muscles around the joint strong long after surgery.

 Rehab Right After Your Operation